George Floyd's uncle wants Confederate flag off police logo in his town of Gettysburg, S.D.

 A relative of George Floyd said now is the time for police in his little South Dakota town of Gettysburg to remove an image from their logo that he feels belongs on the trash heap of history — the Confederate flag.

-On Tuesday, Wuttke told the Star Tribune that the Police Department is “working on something different,” but it’s happening against his wishes, the will of most everyone in his town of roughly 1,200 and is being pushed by outside forces.
+On Tuesday, Wuttke told the Star Tribune that the Police Department is “working on something different,” but it’s happening against his wishes, the will of most everyone in town of roughly 1,200 and is being pushed by outsiders.

-“We’re not wanting the liberals and the press telling us we have to change it,” Wuttke said.
+“We’re not wanting the liberals and the press telling us we have to change it,” he said.
 “People here do not feel it’s racism.

 “It’s so ridiculous; 99% of the people don’t have any idea [that the Confederate flag is on the insignia].
 It’s just something that’s there.
 I’ve had more local people in favor of it than against it.”

-Two days after speaking with the mayor, the 54-year-old Jones wrote a message on Facebook to the community, where he and his wife are raising two children and where he runs a motel, expressing confidence that the insignia will be changed by the two-person police force.
+Two days after speaking with the mayor, Jones wrote a message on Facebook to his community, where he and his wife are raising two children and where he runs a motel, expressing confidence that the two-person police force’s insignia will be changed.

 “I know my neighbors will listen in order to understand the history of hurt that African-Americans and other people of color have experienced,” wrote Jones, who moved to Gettysburg three years ago.
 “I am also sure that the flag issue in Gettysburg will be resolved because the killing of my nephew George Floyd is offensive to all lovers of freedom.”

 The insignia as currently designed has been on the police vehicle, uniforms and elsewhere on department property since 2009.
-It is comprised of an American flag on the left and an equally sized Confederate flag on the right, with a cannon below where the flags’ poles cross.
+It is composed of equally sized American and Confederate flags, with a cannon below where the flags’ poles cross.

 Wuttke, who’s been involved in local politics for more than 20 years, said the council was presented two redesign options by the police chief at the time, Gayle Kludt.